-If I conducted a phone interview, I used headphones and typed out what the interviewee said.
+If I conducted a phone interview, I used headphones and typed out what the interviewer said.

 Now, I’m Quicksilver behind a keyboard.
-I can transcribe pretty much everything word-for-word.
+I can catch pretty much everything word-for-word.
 But I’m not perfect.

 Everybody misses something, and when you’re also trying to ask questions and explore topics with someone, it’s too easy for the wires to get crossed.